elastic/apm-agent-dotnet/RELEASING.md

 Once the version is updated, we can then generate the changelog, you can see the current changelog in [`CHANGELOG.asciidoc`](CHANGELOG.asciidoc).
 The idea is to fill all the applicable sections so that users can consume an orderly changelog.

-For major releases, you'll also need to update the EOL table in [`upgrading.asciidoc`](docs/upgrading.asciidoc).
+For major and minor releases, you'll also need to update the EOL table in [`upgrading.asciidoc`](docs/upgrading.asciidoc).
 The EOL date is the release date plus 18 months.

 After a changelog has been manually curated, a new pull request can be opened with the changelog and version update changes (and EOL table if applicable).